Modurail/Publications/Operations/2022/Dispatching.md

 [^DISP4]: Any rolling stock or consist occupying any dispatcher controlled block without a valid block grant and whose owner cannot be identified or is not present is considered *'orphaned'* and is subject to removal.

 ## What does the *'Yardmaster'* do?
 **A.** The *'Yardmaster'* is responsible for the efficient use of the yard tracks.
 These include the main yard, the diesel and steam servicing facilities and the wye yard (AKA Ivan's yard).
-S/he will…
+S/he will be responsible to…

   * approve or deny (sometimes postone) block grant requests to occupy yard tracks,